Byland Green PoplarPopulus cross 'Byland Green'

 Appearance: Paper Birch is an eye-catching landscape specimen in every season.
 It has an upright growth habit and stately form.
 Oval, serrated, green leaves turn a spectacular gold in fall.
 This tree's trademark peeling, light-brown-and-white bark matures to a chalky white and provides exceptional winter interest.
 Care and Maintenance: Paper Birch is deer resistant and needs only occasional upkeep.
 Prune in summer, after leafing out, as this tree will "bleed" sap if pruned in late winter or spring.
 Tolerant of a variety of soil types and pH, it prefers normal to moist soil, and will even tolerate some standing water.
 It is recommended that homeowners water well in fall prior to the ground freezing.
 Mature Height: 39' Mature Spread: 20' Growth Rate: Moderate Zone Hardiness: 3 Sunlight: Full sun to part shade |

-Prairie Dreamer Paper BirchBetula papyrifer 'Varen'
+Prairie Dream Paper BirchBetula papyrifer 'Varen'

 Appearance: This singular or multi-trunked tree grows with an oval habit.
 As a paper birch it has showy snow-white peeling bark that adds interest through the winter.
 The dark green deciduous foliage on the tree turns a golden-yellow in autumn.
 Due to its height and habit, it is unsuitable to plant under powerlines.
 Care and Maintenance: This widely adaptable tree prefers medium to wet, well-draining soils.
 As such a tolerant tree it only requires occasional maintenance.
 Pruning should be done in the summer to prevent it from bleeding sap in the winter months.
 Generally deer will leave this species as they prefer other trees.
 Mature Height: 40-50' Mature Spread: 35-40' Growth Rate: Fast Hardiness Zone: 1b Sunlight: Full sun to part shade |